coverclock/com-diag-hazer/README.md

     peruse rover err# Control-C to exit upon seeing "Ready". peruse rover out

+The rover can also generate a CSV file as it runs that will contain the results of the high precision solution every time is is generated and reported.
+This is useful when testing the rover against a fixed location, for example a survey benchmark whose coordinates are well known.
+(Be aware that National Geodetic Survey markers in the U.S. use the NAD83 datum, so are not directly comparable to GPS, which uses the WGS84 datum.)

+    cd ~/src/com-diag-hazer/Hazer
+    . out/host/bin/setup
+    benchmark tumbleweed.test:tumbleweed &
+    peruse benchmark err# Control-C to exit upon seeing "Ready". peruse benchmark csv

-The rover can also be run as an uncorrected mobile unit, basically a receiver that doesn't support Differential GNSS..
+The rover can also be run as an uncorrected mobile unit, basically a receiver that doesn't support Differential GNSS.
 (It might be a good idea to power cycle the F9P before changing from rover to mobile; some of the rover configuration seems to be sticky.)